-The vessel arrived in the morning at the discharge port where it was planned that the vessel would receive bunker.
-A bunker barge came alongside and the first engineer completed the bunkering checklist.
+The vessel arrived in the morning at the discharge port where it was planned that it would receive bunker.
+A bunker barge came alongside and the First Engineer completed the bunkering checklist.
 About an hour later the bunkering began.
 At this time the cargo operation had also commenced.

-At lunchtime, one of the ABs discovered oil in the water, which he told the OOW about.
+At lunchtime, one of the ABs discovered oil in the water, and he advised the OOW.

-The OOW, who was in the cargo office, came out on deck to see what the AB was talking about.
+The OOW, who was in the cargo office, came out on deck to see what was happening.
 After a couple of minutes the OOW could see oil trickling down the side of the hull.